hutchutchutch/prob/docs/UI_screen_specs.md

 | Node Stagger | 150ms delay | ease-out |
 | Edge Draw | 600ms | ease-in-out |

-This specification provides exact measurements and positions for implementing the Prob interface, ensuring a consistent and professional user experience throughout the entire workflow.
+This specification provides exact measurements and positions for implementing the GoldiDocs interface, ensuring a consistent and professional user experience throughout the entire workflow.